iriswang02/iriswang02.github.io/docs/video-coding/h264/nal.md

 # Network Abstraction Layer

 The NAL is designed to enable simple and effective customization of the use of the VCL for a broad variety of systems.
+It formats the VCL representation of the video and provides header information to package that data for network transport.

 ##### NAL Units: